styfle/geoslack/README.md

 GeoSlack is a simple Slack integration that lets your team plot and share their locations on a map 🗺

 If your team works in the same office building, GeoSlack can make it easy to keep everyone in the loop on who's running late to work.
-Team member's can bookmark the GeoSlack app which will post the member's location (optionally auto-refresh your location) and your estimated time of arrival (ETA) in a Slack channel.
+Team members can bookmark GeoSlack which will post the member's location (optionally auto-refresh your location) and their estimated time of arrival (ETA) in a Slack channel.

+It's a one-click solution to tell your team, "I'm on my way!".
 You can even visit GeoSlack to see everyone's location on a single map.

 Your team will thank you when they see you're going to be 10 minutes late due to the traffic downtown and know they must delay that early meeting 📅